giuper/Blockchain24/11-ed25519/README.md

 Here, `Z29BbGdvcmFuZA==` is the base-64 encoding of the string `goAlgorand`.

 The `ed25519verify` instruction exceeds the budget of a single transaction and therefore we must submit a group of three transactions.
 Each transaction of the group has two arguments: the TEAL contract accepts all transactions whose second argument is 0; if the second argument is non-zero, it branches to `verify`  to check if the first argument is a valid signature (see above).
+Keep in mind that this is just a domonstration and that if we pass one transaction with second argument 0 and no signature at all, the contract is satisfied.
 The relevant TEAL fragment is the following.
 ```
 txn ApplicationArgs 1